-Just a stone’s throw from the Hall, the Kitchen Garden provides an abundance of fruit, vegetables, salads and herbs which take centre stage on the café, restaurant and wedding menus and help us to reduce our carbon footprint.
+Just a stone’s throw from the Hall, the Kitchen Garden provides an abundance of fruit, vegetables, salads and herbs which take centre stage on the café and wedding menus and help us to reduce our carbon footprint.

-Using organic techniques, biological control methods and crop rotation our Head Gardener and his team are able to naturally maximise productivity and minimise pests so we have no need for chemical fertilisers, weed killers or pesticides.
+Using organic techniques, biological control methods and crop rotation our gardeners are able to naturally maximise productivity and minimise pests so we have no need for chemical fertilisers, weed killers or pesticides.

 We are signed up to Natural England’s Higher Level Stewardship Scheme on our Farm.
-This binds us to a wide range of projects and policies designed to increase the biodiversity on the estate whilst at the same time improving the sustainability of our ventures.
-Our beautiful Lincoln Red Cattle form part of our commitment to this scheme and we have the added benefit that they provide exceptional grass-fed beef for our Restaurant.
+This binds us to a wide range of projects and policies designed to increase the biodiversity of the Estate whilst at the same time improving the sustainability of our ventures.
+Our beautiful Lincoln Red cattle form part of our commitment to this scheme and we have the added benefit that they provide exceptional grass-fed beef for our menus.

 Over the last 40 years the father of the current owner of Doddington Hall, Antony Jarvis, made a collection of C19 and C20 Farm Wagons and a painted gypsy caravan.

 The English farm wagon is an iconic symbol of rural life.
 Nowhere else in the world did farm vehicles develop to such a height of regional specialisation and design.
 They demonstrate exceptional craftsmanship, design and decorative skills.
 Wagons were also of considerable social significance.
 As the largest vehicles in most villages, they were used for Sunday School outings and village celebrations as well as providing transport for the crops.
 These once common-place examples of local cultural heritage are now rare.
 Only a small number now remain.
 Important collections have been dispersed in recent years and there is a recognised need for a good selection, preferably with a strong sense of place, to be preserved and made accessible so that future generations can enjoy and learn from them.